emmanuelByte/banck-management-app/Readme.md

 ### **The BankAccount Class**

 With the introduction of ES6, JavaScript added the `class` keyword.
 This modern feature provides a more structured and intuitive approach to defining and working with object constructors.
-Here's how it's used in our application:
+Here's how it's used in the application:

 ```javascript
 class BankAccount {